Personal Entity, Concept, and Named Entity Linking in Conversations: Results

 \subsection{Concept and Named Entity Linking}

-\paragraph{Experimental Setup} For mention detection, we fine-tune bert-base-cased-conversational\footnote{\url{https://huggingface.co/DeepPavlov/bert-base-cased-conversational}} on our training data with the batch size of 16, learning rate of 5e-5, and AdamW optimizer.
+\paragraph{Experimental Setup} For mention detection, we fine-tune bert-base-cased-conversational\footnote{\url{https://huggingface.co/DeepPavlov/bert-base-cased-conversational}} on our training data with the batch size of 16, learning rate of 5e-5, and AdamW optimizer, with the validation set of ConEL-2 for early stopping.
 For ED, we train the REL ED model, following the same training procedure as~\citet{vanHulst:2020:REL}.
+As input for these models, we use only current turns for efficiency; although using the entire conversation history has shown slightly better performance~\cite{Joko:2021:CEL}, it doesn't change our conclusion, as it mainly benefits REL, with marginal benefits for WAT and TagMe.
 For evaluation, we use the ConEL-2 and ConEL~\cite{Joko:2021:CEL} datasets.
 ConEL consists of 100 conversations that are collected from three different conversational tasks (question answering, task-oriented, and social chat) and annotated with concepts and named entities.
 Only concept and named entity annotations are used for this evaluation.

 \paragraph{Baselines} REL~\cite{vanHulst:2020:REL}, GENRE~\cite{Cao:2021:GENRE}, TagMe~\cite{Ferragina:2010:TAG}, and WAT~\cite{Piccinno:2014:FTM} are strong publicly available EL tools that are used as our baselines.
 Additionally, we train three BERT-based MD models: (i) \emph{BERT$_{\text{conv}}$}: The bert-base-uncased model\footnote{\url{https://huggingface.co/bert-base-uncased}}, fine-tuned on our training data, (ii) BERT$_{\text{WP-conv}}$: Similar to BERT$_{\text{conv}}$, but fine-tuned on the Wikipedia anchor links from~\cite{Cao:2021:GENRE} before fine-tuning on ConEL-2 training data, and (iii) BERT$_{\text{NER-conv}}$: The bert-base-NER model\footnote{\url{https://huggingface.co/dslim/bert-base-NER}}, fine-tuned on our training data.
 The fine-tuning procedures are the same as CREL.
 We combine these models with the REL ED model trained on conversations (denoted as REL*) and report on their results.